What is pimecrolimus?

 - If you experience any unusual side effects stop the treatment and consult your doctor.

-The most common side effect that can be experienced around the site of application is a feeling of warmth or a sensation of burning.
+The most common side effect that can be experienced around the site of the application is a feeling of warmth or a sensation of burning.
 This is usually mild to moderate in severity and goes away within a few days after starting treatment.
 However, if this reaction persists for more than one week you should see your doctor.
 There appears to be a slightly increased susceptibility to skin infections such as folliculitis, impetigo, herpes simplex and molluscum contagiosum.

 Most data published regarding the tolerability of pimecrolimus comes from studies in adult patients.
 However, limited studies to date concerning infants and children using the cream for up to a year have shown that pimecrolimus appears to be well tolerated in all age groups.
 The risk for systemic side effects and skin atrophy, problems commonly associated with the use of topical corticosteroids, has not been found with pimecrolimus use.
 However, as this is a new drug, the full safety profile of the medication is unknown; the main concerns relate to its effect on the immune system.
 The risk of skin cancer and lymphoma appears to be very low but is being carefully monitored at this time (May 2005).

-Pimecrolimus has not been tested in pregnant women but studies have indicated that it is unlikely to have harmful effects on the fetus.
+Pimecrolimus has not been tested in pregnant women but studies have indicated that it is unlikely to have harmful effects on the foetus.
 It is not known whether it is excreted in breast milk but it is not thought to pose any risk to a baby.
 Nevertheless, because there isn't much information about this new medication, it is safest to avoid using it when pregnant or breastfeeding.